The explicit expression of the fugacity for weakly interacting Bose and Fermi gases: Introduction

 \section{Introduction}

 \textit{The physical problem.} The equation of state for a quantum gas can be obtained by\ eliminating the fugacity $z$ between the equations

 where $P$ is the pressure, $\ln\Xi$ the grand potential, $n$ the particle number density, and $V$ the volume.
-Concretely, for example, in isochoric processes, solving $z=z\left( n,T\right) $ from eq. (\ref{I2}) and substituting it into eq. (\ref{I1}) give the equation of state
+Concretely, for example, in isochoric processes, solving $z=z\left( n,T\right) $ from Eq. (\ref{I2}) and substituting it into Eq. (\ref{I1}) give the equation of state

-and in isobaric processes, solving $z=z\left( P,T\right) $ from eq. (\ref{I1}) and substituting it into eq. (\ref{I2}) give the equation of state
+and in isobaric processes, solving $z=z\left( P,T\right) $ from Eq. (\ref{I1}) and substituting it into Eq. (\ref{I2}) give the equation of state

-However, only in some simple cases, such as classical ideal gases \cite{Kadanoff}, two-dimensional ideal quantum gases, etc., the explicit expression of the fugacity $z$ can be obtained by solving eq. (\ref{I2}) or (\ref{I1}).
+In a word, to solve, e.g., the pressure $P$ requires to solve the fugacity $z $ first.
+However, only in some simple cases, such as classical ideal gases \cite{Kadanoff}, two-dimensional ideal quantum gases, the explicit expression of the fugacity $z$ can be obtained by solving Eq. (\ref{I2}) or (\ref{I1}).
 In most cases, the fugacity can only be obtained approximately, e.g., at high-temperature and low-density or low-temperature and high-density limit.
-In this paper, we will calculate the explicit expression for the fugacity for three-dimensional hard-sphere Bose and Fermi gases by directly solving eqs. (\ref{I2}) and (\ref{I1}) for isochoric and isobaric processes, respectively.
+In this paper, we will calculate the explicit expression for the fugacity for two- and three-dimensional weakly interacting hard-sphere Bose and Fermi gases by directly solving Eqs. (\ref{I2}) and (\ref{I1}) for isochoric and isobaric processes, respectively.

 The hard-sphere gas, as a simplified model, is of great value for investigating the more general theory of interacting gases and can be extended to some more general cases.
-This is because a particle that is spread out in space sees only an averaged effect of the potential and, thus, often a complete knowledge of the detailed interaction potential is not necessary for a satisfactory description \cite{HYL}.
+This is because a particle that is spread out in space sees only an averaged effect of the potential and, thus, often a complete knowledge of the detailed interaction potential is not necessary for a satisfactory description \cite{HYL,HYL2}.
 Or, from the viewpoint of quantum mechanics, due to the low collision energy of collisions among the gas molecules, the shape-independent $s$-wave contribution dominates.
 The equations of state for three-dimensional hard-sphere Bose and Fermi gases are presented in Ref. \cite{LeeYang} by the binary collision expansion method.
+The equations of state for two-dimensional cases is discussed in Ref. \cite{OurEPL}.
+For one-dimensional cases, there are deeply analyses in Ref. \cite{Yang,Yang2,Yang3,Yang4,Yang5,Yang6,Yang7,Yang8,Yang9}.
+Non-ideal quantum gases are studied from various aspects, e.g., equivalence between hard-sphere and zero-range potentials \cite{Val}, thermodynamics \cite{RD,HLD}, ferromagnetic transitions \cite{SMB,HH}, and the upper limit on $T_{c}$ of BEC \cite{OurAnn}.
+The second and third virial coefficients for strongly correlated fermions are discussed for two- \cite{LHD10} and three-dimensional \cite{LHD09} cases by using the few-particle exact solutions.
+Many methods are employed, e.g., auxiliary field \cite{MDC} and cluster expansion \cite{SKU} methods.